pat67/first-autodj/README.md

 ## Technical Details

-DJ Fusion Machine is a browser-based application built using:
+FIRST AutoDJ is a browser-based application built using:

 - React for the UI
 - Web Audio API for audio processing and crossfading